-If you are a business owner, organization, or an individual whose registered trademark is being used as a domain name without your consent, or if you are intellectual-property counsel or trademark agent representing clients involved in domain name disputes, CIIDRC can help.
+If you are a business owner, organization, or an individual whose registered trademark is being used as a domain name without your consent, or if you are an intellectual-property counsel or trademark agent representing clients involved in domain name disputes, CIIDRC can help.

 If you decide to file a Complaint, please carefully read the information below.